Skubakoob/DynamicsXrmLibrary/README.md

 A nice benefit of this library is that we can use chaining.

 ##Who this is for
-This library is very early in it's life.
+This library is very early in its life.
 I'm going to use it for a while and see how it works and if it feels like something that is worth pursuing.
 It's goal is to make coding dynamics crm a little easier and to make the code that does the work a little neater.

 It needs a lot of work to make it fully functional, whatever that may be, but for now it makes it much quicker to handle form logic.